 The chart below plots the same quantity as above but with taxes and levies included.
 Here the increase is much less steep, which suggests that fiscal policy has actually been making energy cheaper over the last few years, relative to the period before the increase.

 The main reason energy costs have soared is that Germany is no longer buying large quantities of cheap Russian gas.
 Indeed, practically all of the increase happened between the first half of 2022 and the first half of 2023 – the exact period in which the price of gas spiked owing to the drastic reduction in Russian gas flows.
-(Europe still gets about 20% of its gas from Russia, as compared to 45% before the war.)
+(Europe still gets about 20% of its gas imports from Russia, as compared to 45% before the war.)

 In the medium-term, there are things Germany can do to bring down energy costs, like building more LNG terminals, reversing its phase out of nuclear power and shifting to less energy-intensive industries.
 But in the short-term, there’s nothing it can do to replace large quantities of cheap Russian gas.
 So the country’s economic troubles will continue for the foreseeable future.